-The Namibian competition Act is underway for implementation, probably by the year 2006.
+The Namibian Competition Act (2003) is underway for implementation.
 Under this Act, competition related developments that take place over the period of 12 months before the enforcement of this Act will be subjected to the scrutiny of the NaCC i.e. competition related developments over this period are required to comply with the provisions of the Act as well.
 All cases regarding Restricted Trade Practices (RTPs) will be recorded and dealt with once the NaCC comes into operation.
-What this means to hesitant investors is that there is more uncertainty when making some business decisions, which may involve acquisitions or mergers because the competition law will basically come in place 12 months before the enforcement of the Act and the subsequent implementation of the NaCC.
+What this means to hesitant investors is that there is more uncertainty when making some business decisions, which may involve acquisitions or mergers because the competition law will basically come in place 12 months before the enforcement of the Act and the subsequent commencement of the NaCC.

-The Act makes provision for the establishment of NaCC, as an independent body subjected only to the Namibian constitution and has jurisdiction throughout Namibia.
-This independence may however be limited as political approval is required in most of decisions the NaCC will make.
-Furthermore, at most two ministers determine the benefits of the NaCC members.
-The usual preference is that the benefits of the commissioners be determined by the parliament, and that the Competition Commission itself should be responsible to parliament and to the constitution of the republic.
+The Act makes provision for the establishment of NaCC, as an independent body subject only to the Namibian constitution and has jurisdiction throughout Namibia.
+This independence may however be limited as political approval is required in most of decisions that NaCC would make.
+Furthermore, at most two Ministers determine the benefits of the NaCC members.
+The usual preference is that the benefits of the commissioners be determined by the Parliament, and that the Competition Commission should remain responsible to the Parliament and to the Constitution of the Republic.